root-project/annotation-failure-action/README.md

 ### filter

-**optional** A regex filter that causes job failures when (partially) matching an annotation whose severity is 'warning' or higher.
-More specifically, it matches against the annotation's title and message concatinated.
+**optional** A regex filter that causes job failures when it's (partially) matching an annotation whose severity is 'warning' or higher.
+It matches against the annotation's title and message concatinated.
 Without a filter, any annotation of severity warning or higher causes a build failure.